Brooke Pinto: Early life and education

 Born in Greenwich, Connecticut, Pinto is the daughter of James Pinto, a private equity investor who heads MVC Capital.
 She attended Cornell University and completed a degree in business and hospitality administration.
 She then moved to Washington, D.C. to attend Georgetown University Law School, where she earned a Juris Doctor in 2017.
-While at Georgetown Law School, Pinto worked with the Washington Legal Clinic for the Homeless and Georgetown University Medical School, where she helped to address the intersectionality of health and legal issues.
+While at Georgetown Law, Pinto worked with the Washington Legal Clinic for the Homeless and Georgetown University School of Medicine, where she helped to address the intersectionality of health and legal issues.

 Career

 After graduating from law school, Pinto worked for Attorney General for the District of Columbia Karl Racine through a one-year fellowship, after which he hired her as assistant attorney general for policy and legislative affairs.
 She helped craft legislation to address hate crimes and deceptive charity practices.
 She left the role after one year to launch her campaign for Council of the District of Columbia.